oracle/opengrok/Per-project-management.md

 Combine these procedures with the parallel processing tools under the [tools/sync](https://github.com/OpenGrok/OpenGrok/tree/master/tools/sync) directory and you have per-project management with parallel processing.

+The following examples assume that OpenGrok install base is under the `/opengrok` directory.

 ## Adding project

 - backup current config (this could be done by copying the `configuration.xml` file aside, taking file-system snapshot etc.)